cpplain/launch-school-core-curriculum/rb101/lesson_2/lesson-2-notes.md

 - **Operator precedence** is a set of rules that determine the order operators are evaluated
 - Parentheses override the default evaluation order
-- Don’t rely too much on precedence, use parentheses to explicitly define the meaning
+- Don't rely too much on precedence, use parentheses to explicitly define the meaning
 - Operator with a higher precedence is said to **bind** tighter to its operands than those with lower priority
-- Ruby doesn’t evaluate `?:`, `&&`, and `||` subexpressions unless it needs them
+- Ruby doesn't evaluate `?:`, `&&`, and `||` subexpressions unless it needs them
 - Blocks have the lowest precedence of all operators
 - A `{}` block has higher priority than a `do...end` block
 - The following shows how operator precedence can affect outcome (parentheses added to visualize order)